nicklockwood/ShapeScript/docs/src/materials.md

 ## Texture

-A texture is an image that is wrapped around a 3D shape, either as decoration, or to give the appearance of more surface detail than is actually there.
-Contrary to what the name implies, textures do not actually affect the smoothness of surface to which they are applied - they only affect its color.
+A texture is an image that is wrapped around a 3D shape, either as a decorative decal, or to give the appearance of more surface detail than is actually there.
+Contrary to what the name implies, the texture does not actually affect the smoothness of surface to which it is applied - it only alters the color.

-You can set the texture for your shapes using the `texture` command:
+You can set a texture for your shapes using the `texture` command:

 ```swift
 sphere {